 5. More About Releasing Traumas and Blocked Emotions

-Subsequently releasing tension in the Yoni can support releasing trauma and remove psychological blockages, thereby improving overall physical and mental health and a better sex-life.
+Releasing tension in the Yoni can support releasing trauma and remove psychological blockages, thereby improving overall physical and mental health and a better sex-life.
 Moreover, liberating our sexual energy reflect itself in higher creative potential and longevity.

 6. Risks When Using the Yoni Egg